“1 in every 3 women will experience a pelvic floor disorder during their lifetime” Elvie

 Stress urinary incontinence is widely discussed in the Pregnant and Post-Partum populations.
 However, it is not as commonly known that bladder symptoms can arise at a much younger age, with a particular correlation with female athletes and high impact sports.
 Due to repetitive impact creating increased intra-abdominal pressure, greater forces are placed upon the abdomen, pelvic floor and bladder neck, which can create leakages during exercise.

-Pelvic floor assessments are important for women of all age groups to identify and address any weakness or dysfunction, and help maintain a healthy, strong pelvic floor to support our pelvic organs throughout various life stages.
+Pelvic floor physiotherapy is important for women of all age groups to identify and address any weakness or dysfunction, and help maintain a healthy, strong pelvic floor to support our pelvic organs throughout various life stages.
 I also believe teaching pelvic floor strengthening exercises in different positions is vital, so we can control our deep abdominals and pelvic floor muscles in all activities.